How the Person-Environment Fit Ties to Job Satisfaction and Retention

 As an individual, it makes sense to look for a job (and an organization) that is a good fit for you.
 As an employer, it makes sense to look for congruence between prospective employees, the job, and the organization.

-How to Maximize the Likelihood that Your Job is a Good Fit
+How to Know Whether Your Job is a Good Fit

 I’d suggest starting with examining individual interests.
 Birkman International, a motivational assessment used to empower people in their careers, provides information on ten interest areas and links those with jobs that people with similar personalities are successful in.
 The online version of your Birkman report even hyperlinks those identified jobs with O*NET—a primary source for occupational information.
 O*NET also provides access to an interest profiler that will allow you to link your results to jobs in O*NET’s online database.